Alowis/RtsEva/README.md

 ## Installation

-You can install the released version of mobirep from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of RtsEva from

+[CRAN](https://CRAN.R-project.org) with:

 ``` r
 install.packages("RtsEva")
 ```

 Alternatively, you can install the development version of RtsEva from [GitHub](https://github.com/) with: